ArnaudLoos/HomeAssistant-Presentation/README.md

 * Runs on Raspberry Pi, Synology NAS, or any computer running python
 * Not dependent on cloud services (most components), all data stored locally in sqllite DB
 * Ability to use almost any hardware, [regardless of vendor support](https://news.ycombinator.com/item?id=15989302)
-* Can work in conjunction with hubs from other manufacturers
+* Can work in conjunction with hubs from other manufacturers.
+Add HA in front of Smartthings
+* Integrates with Amazon Echo, Google Assistant, and HomeKit for voice
 * Helpful community, active Discord channel and forum
 * Has an [iOS app](https://home-assistant.io/docs/ecosystem/ios/), or easily accessible through [mobile web interface](https://home-assistant.io/docs/frontend/mobile/)